tomciosegal/fitness_pot/README.md

 4. Allow users to like / dislike recipes
 5. Allow users to give likes, share,tweet
 6. Allow visitor to browse by allergens
-7.Let user give comments about the dish under recipies
+7. Let user give comments about the dish under recipes

 ## **2.2.3 USER STORIES** ##
 -   New to the website i am looking for healthy meals
 -	As user, I would like to check out different recipes
 -	As viewer , I would like to browse recipes by different categories
 -	As user, I would like to add my recipes
--	I want to be able  to edit existing recipes on webpage
+-	I want to be able  to edit existing recipes on web page
--	As user, I would like to delete existing receipes on webpage
+-	As user, I would like to delete existing recipes on web page
--	New to the website i am looking to register on the webpage
+-	New to the website i am looking to register on the web page
--	As a user, I would like to login to the webpage
+-	As a user, I would like to login to the web page
 -	My goal was to create user friendly , easily accessible, data driven web application
 -   I enjoy healthy nutritious meals that are so important
 -   As new user I have many good healthy recipes I would like to share with people who would appreciate them.